blold/help-center/docs/4_trading.md

 Do keep in mind that only the number of units available to be either bought or sold at this price will execute resulting in a partial fill.

+Because a LIMIT order is visible to the market it may not be placed either *above the current market price* for a BUY order or *below the current market price* for a SELL order.
+More will be discussed for why the ability to setup such orders may be useful sometimes and how to do this below under the  **STOP LIMIT**  topic.

 ### MARKET

+### STOP LIMIT